 We have built a strong and reliable network of associates in the immigration field worldwide, particularly in Australia and Asia, thus we are able to assist with outbound immigration to those countries.

 Our practice covers the full range of immigrant and non-immigrant visas, to the United States including Green Cards (Permanent Residence), Naturalization and Work Visas.

 Jane Orgel was born in Ireland and lived, studied and worked in the UK and Middle East before moving to the United States.

 Michelle Myunghwa Park was born and raised in South Korea.
-She received her bachelor’s degree in Law from Korea University in 2013 followed by a master’s degree from Korea Graduate School of Law with 4.5 GPA in 2015.
+She received her bachelor’s degree in Law from Korea University in 2013 followed by a master’s program (completion) from Korea Graduate School of Law.
 In 2016, Michelle received an LL.M. degree from Benjamin N. Cardozo School of Law in New York.
 She joined Jane Orgel P.C. in December 2018 after working in both immigration and art law.
 She believes and appreciates artists’ creative contribution to the world and is actively involved in protecting artists’ rights.
 She is fluent in English and Korean.